Financial Aid & Scholarships

 CEF GRANTS FOR CATHOLIC SCHOOL STUDENTS

-Through the Catholic Education Foundation, the Diocese of Joliet offers grants to students that attend a Catholic Diocese of Joliet parish and demonstrate financial need.
+Through the Catholic Education Foundation, the Diocese of Joliet offers grants to students that attend a Catholic Diocese of Joliet parish school and demonstrate financial need.
 These grants are made possible through the generous contributions of members of the diocese and other benefactors.
 The number and dollar amount of scholarships provided each year is based upon funds available.

 Payment of the scholarship is made directly to the high school.
 Families must apply by completing the FACTS Management Grant and Aid Assessment Online Application.
-Students may reapply each year by completing a new application form.
+Students must reapply each year by completing a new application form.
 Click HERE for more information.

 INVEST IN KIDS TAX CREDIT SCHOLARSHIP

 Those families who qualify for a Tax Credit Scholarship based on the Federal Poverty Level must apply for the Tax Credit Scholarship.

 Many scholarships are offered EVERY year, while others may be limited based upon the funding available.
 Check this listing periodically to obtain updated information for all scholarships available during the subsequent school year.